Learn how to execute a spatial query to access features from a feature layer.

 and use thegeometry

-from the sketch widget.
+from the sketch component.
 Limit the attributes returned by setting theout

 property to a list of fields.
 Lastly, setFields return